 Tool-Making for Woodworkers and Others

-This course is an introduction to working with, and heat-treating, the common high-carbon steels used for edge tools.
+This course is an introduction to working with and heat-treating the common high-carbon steels used for edge tools.
 We will discuss the strengths and weaknesses of different steel types and put this knowledge into practice by creating several tools.
 We will analyze a number of different tools and compare their performance.
-Blacksmiths and tool-makers know that you can make a nice, working knife from an old file, and we will do it in this class.
-We will each make a scratch awl and a small carving knife to start, but additional tools like marking knives, scrapers, small chisels, and larger or curved knives are all possibilities.
+Can you really make a nice, working knife from an old file?
+Blacksmiths and tool-makers know that you can, and we will do it in this class.
+We will each make a scratch awl and a small carving knife to start, but additional tools like marking knifes, scrapers, small chisels, and larger or curved knives are all possibilities.
 For those interested in a more complex project, an optional 4th day of shop time and instruction is available for $50 in tuition.

 You will need the following tools for this class: